rafaelferrari0/rtl_fm_player/README.md

 `Optional guide to compile RTL FM Player sources using MinGW on Windows.`

+`Not tested with MinGW64`

-1. Install MinGW on default location (\MinGW) with packages "mingw32-base" and "mingw32-pthreads-w32".
+1. Install MinGW32 on default location (\MinGW) with packages "mingw32-base" and "mingw32-pthreads-w32".

 2. Install CMake on \MinGW\CMake